Malassezia Yeast on Scalp: How to Reduce it?

 If you are searching for skin-friendly products to eliminate the flaking and scaling of the scalp and skin associated with dandruff and seborrheic dermatitis, then try Happy Cappy Medicated Shampoo.

-Our cradle cap shampoo and body wash are specially formulated for babies and children of all ages.
-It is a pediatrician-developed and dermatologist-tested, infused with 95% natural ingredients, making it safe to be used on the scalp, face, and skin.
+These products are pediatrician-developed and dermatologist-tested, infused with 95% natural ingredients, making them safe to be used on the scalp, face, and skin.

 Conclusion